snek-at/jaen/README.md

 #### IndexField

 If you want to link to childpages of a slug the IndexField is your friend.
-In the fixedSlug field you can specify the parent, the outerElement is the wrapper for all your items and the renderItem property allows you to build cards, teasers, buttons an more to your subpages.
+The fixedSlug property is not required.
+When none is provided the children of the current page are used if you like it is possible to specify the parentpage, the outerElement is the wrapper for all your items and the renderItem property allows you to build cards, teasers, buttons and more to your subpages.

 ```javascript
 import {IndexField} from '@snek-at/jaen'